 A common wattage for electric heaters is 1,500 watts.
 Apply the formula 1,500 x 24 ÷ 1,000 x $0.13 to determine the cost to run the electric heater for a day.
 (Dividing by 1,000 changes watt-hours to kilowatt-hours.)
 In this case, it will cost $4.68 to run an electric heater for 24 hours straight.

-Can an Old Water Heater Raise Electric Bill?
+Can an Old Water Heater Raise an Electric Bill?

 Old water heaters can lead to higher energy bills.
-After a decade or so, old water heaters become less efficient and use more electricity than newer ones.
-This can result in an increase of your monthly high-energy bill!
+After a decade, old water heaters become less efficient and use more electricity than newer ones.
+This can increase your monthly high-energy bill!

-The amount of energy that old water heaters use can vary greatly based on a number of different factors.
-Factors include the age and size, tank or demand model types, what temperature you set it to, how much hot water is used in one day among many other variables.
+The energy that old water heaters use can vary greatly based on several factors.
+Factors include the age and size, tank or demand model types, what temperature you set it to, and how much hot water is used in one day, among many other variables.

-If you are interested in learning How Much Electricity (kWh) Does a Garage Door Opener Use, read this article.
+Related Article: How Much Electricity (kWh) Does a Garage Door Opener Use

 Does Turning Down Water Heater Save Money?

 Turning down your hot water heater could potentially save you money.
-The U.S Environmental Protection Agency reports that turning the temperature on a 120-degree hot water heater to 90 degrees can yield up to 10% in savings each year, or around $41 for an average family spending about $415 per year!
+The U.S. Environmental Protection Agency reports that turning the temperature on a 120-degree hot water heater to 90 degrees can yield up to 10% in savings each year, or around $41 for an average family spending about $415 annually!

 How Much Gas Does a Hot Water Heater Use?

 You might be surprised to know that a gas hot water heater can use the same amount of energy as an electric heater.
-Gas actually uses less than half, but it still consumes more energy than many people realize.
+Gas uses less than half but still consumes more energy than many people realize.
 The formula for estimating your bill is similar too:

-You must multiply the therms that your heater uses per 1 hour by the number of hours it’s on and then multiply by the price you pay.
-For example, if you paid $1 per therm and used a heater that consumed 0.205 therms every hour (about 3hrs each day), in total this would come out to about 62 cents per day, $18 monthly to 224 dollars yearly.
+You must multiply the terms your heater uses per 1 hour by the number of hours it’s on and then multiply by the price you pay.
+For example, if you paid $1 per therm and used a heater that consumed 0.205 therms every hour (about 3 hours each day), this would come out to about 62 cents per day, $18 monthly to 224 dollars yearly.

 Gas vs. Electric Water Heater Operating Cost